Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 It corresponds to the C++ object `PhysicalConvergence`.
 Relative and absolute criteria are available.
 It is worth mentioning that this object is disabled.
 It will be enabled when fixed point algorithm and automatic time-step splitting are integrated.

-!!! example "Input data file with PhysicalConvergence"
+!!! example "Test file with PhysicalConvergence"

     ```c++ hl_lines="3"
         //--- Physical Convergence